-- i.
-This will be observed during classroom instruction as part of the on-site visit. - ii.
-Training plans and records of past training should include material consistent with Sayers and Gregory. - E.2.
+- E. Curriculum.
+The school must provide adequate classical Christian curriculum requirements to achieve its mission.
+The content and goals of the entire curriculum should be challenging and of high quality. - E.I.
+Academic Goals: The school must be able to document that its program is meeting its published goals for student achievement and advancement. - a.
+Principle: Not only must a school publish what its goals are, but it must demonstrate in a concrete way that it is meeting those goals. - e.
+Indicators: - i.
+Periodic worldview interviews with students - ii.
+Exit interviews of events with graduates - e.
+Documentation will include: - i.
+Description of a graduate - ii.
+Results from parent surveys - iii.
+Do not include achievement test scores or high-school graduation requirements for this standard. - E.2.
 Program and Graduation Requirements: The complete school program inclusive of graduation requirements must be well-organized, realistic, and publicized in its entirety. - a.
 Principle: Schools seeking accreditation should be able to address in detail what is required in the way of coursework, credits, and accomplishments for a student to graduate from their school.
 In addition, these criteria must be published where parents and others can readily find them, and they must be consistent with the ACCS mission and vision.
-By establishing graduation requirements, a school demonstrates that it has considered both the scope and the culmination of its academic program.

-- i.
-A rhetorical thesis presentation required for every graduate (not specifically a senior thesis). - c.
+By establishing graduation requirements, a school demonstrates that it has considered both the scope and the culmination of its academic program. - e.
+Indicators: - A rhetorical thesis presentation required for every graduate (not specifically a senior thesis). - e.
 Documentation will show: - i.
 Published high-school graduation requirements - ii.
+School profile - iii.
 Description of Diploma tracks.
 All ACCS-authorized diplomas must have requirements that meet ACCS academic standards.
 Certificates of completion are not considered diplomas. - E.3.
 Complete Curriculum: The school must provide adequate classical Christian curriculum requirements to achieve its mission.
 The content and goals of the entire curriculum should be challenging and of high quality.
 The entire curriculum must be documented in a clear and specific manner within the school's curriculum guide(s). - a.
 Principle: The original Latin meaning of curriculum is "the course, the path, the road."
 A school must know what it is teaching in each class at each grade level.
 This information is contained in the school's curriculum guide(s).
 Curriculum guides demonstrate planning and are an effective means for the school to provide accountability for the content of classroom instruction.